bigbluebutton/bbb-webrtc-recorder/README.md

     },
     // Legacy field for backward compatibility
-    sdp?: <String>, // offer - required for mediasoup adapter if adapterOptions.mediasoup.sdp is not provided }
+    sdp?: <String>, // offer - required for mediasoup adapter if adapterOptions.mediasoup.sdp is not provided metadata?: <Object>, // Opaque, client-defined metadata.
+Returned in startRecordingResponse and getRecordingsResponse }
 ```